A hybrid classical-quantum algorithm for solution of nonlinear ordinary differential equations: Introduction

+Our preference for this ordering is based on the insight that the transform matrix for this ordering corresponds to the Hadamard matrix describing the quantum Hadamard gate commonly used in many quantum circuits and algorithms.
+This insight provides further motivation to explore the possibility of making use of quantum Hadamard gates for fast computation of the Walsh-Hadamard transform which is a key step in the solution of differential equations based on Walsh functions.
 Quantum algorithms were previously proposed for the solution of linear ordinary differential equations~\cite{childs2020quantum,berry2017quantum, berry2014high} and nonlinear ordinary differential equations~\cite{leyton2008quantum,lloyd2020quantum,liu2021efficient}.
 It is worth noting that development of quantum algorithms in the latter category is particularly challenging owing to the linearity of quantum mechanics.
 Limitations of previous quantum algorithms for the solution of nonlinear differential equations can be associated with poor scaling (as resources needed increase exponentially~\cite{leyton2008quantum} or quadratically~\cite{lloyd2020quantum} with integration time), restricted sparsity structure~\cite{lloyd2020quantum}, dissipation, restricted nonlinearities or approximation errors associated with Carleman linearization~\cite{liu2021efficient}, to name a few.
 In this paper, we propose a hybrid classical-quantum approach for the solution of nonlinear ordinary differential equations (ODEs) using Walsh-Hadamard basis functions.
 We present new perspectives for the solution of nonlinear ODEs for both classical and hybrid approaches based on the natural ordering of Walsh functions.
 In this context, we also explore some theoretical insights on Walsh-Hadamard transform arising from the character theory of finite groups.
 While Hadamard gates are commonly used in many quantum circuits and algorithms and can be used to naturally obtain the Hadamard transform (under certain conditions), there are challenges involved in extracting useful classical information particularly due to the ambiguity associated with the global phase while carrying out measurements.
-We address these challenges via a novel hybrid classical quantum approach for computation of Walsh-Hadamard transform for arbitrary input vectors.
+We address these challenges via a novel hybrid classical-quantum approach for computation of Walsh-Hadamard transform for arbitrary input vectors.
 This approach makes use of the special structure of the Walsh-Hadamard transform and it involves a combination of shifting, scaling and measurement operations, along with state preparation and use of quantum Hadamard gates.
 The advantage of our hybrid approach is a considerably lower computational complexity ($\mathcal{O}(N)$) in comparison to classical Fast Walsh-Hadamard transform ($\mathcal{O}(N \log_2 N)$).
 This speedup can also be harnessed for the solution of nonlinear ODEs.
-The proposed hybrid classical quantum approaches for computation of Walsh-Hadamard transform (using quantum Hadamard gates) and solutions of nonlinear ordinary differential equations were successfully implemented and tested using the simulated environment of Qiskit (IBM's open source quantum computing platform).
+The proposed hybrid classical-quantum approaches for computation of Walsh-Hadamard transform (using quantum Hadamard gates) and solutions of nonlinear ordinary differential equations were successfully implemented and tested using the simulated environment of Qiskit (IBM's open source quantum computing platform).